 How we invest

-At GESB we take your super seriously.
-We follow a careful process that helps us to grow your super and helps you to achieve your financial goals.
+At GESB we follow a rigorous process that helps us to grow your super and helps you to achieve your financial goals.

 If you’d like to learn more about how we do this, here’s a general guide to the kind of investments we make on your behalf and how we stay on track with these investments.